 We ingest microplastics through eating, drinking, and inhaling.
 Terrestrial and marine pollution of the environment affects the food chain.

-Researchers are yet to attain quantitative knowledge about the toxic effects of plastic waste on our bodies.
+Researchers are yet to attain quantitative knowledge about the toxic effects of plastic waste on our bodies, and further research is required to understand long-term impacts.

 Humans use large quantities of plastics daily.
 We buy food-packed plastic bags, food containers, and other plastic consumer products.
 Tiny fragments from these plastic products integrate into the environment, consequently integrating themselves into the food chain.
 Although, scientists think the cooking process for some of the food we eat lessens the impact of consuming plastic waste.